Can bed bugs live in walls?

 While it’s common knowledge that there may very well be bed bugs in the walls when a structure is infested, there is still debate as to if this is the origin of the infestation and/or the primary cause of the infestation spreading to other locations.
 One family who moved into a new apartment and got bed bugs believed that they came into their home from being transferred on clothing and furniture.
 Of course, that can also be true.

-The University of Kentucky, in its research, both agrees and disagrees with the idea that bed bugs in the walls are a primary way they spread.
+The University of Kentucky, in its research about bed bugs, both agrees and disagrees with the idea that bed bugs in the walls are a primary way they spread.
 In their research on how bed bugs originate, they noted the following:

-“The bugs are efficient hitchhikers and are usually transported in on luggage, clothing, beds, furniture, and other items.
-This is a particular problem for hotels, motels and apartments, where turnover of occupants is constant.
-Bed bugs are small, cryptic and agile, escaping detection after crawling into suitcases, boxes and belongings.
-The eggs are especially tiny and are usually overlooked.
-Acquiring secondhand beds, couches and furniture is another way that the bugs are transported into previously non-infested dwellings.
+“The bugs are efficient hitchhikers and are usually transported into dwellings on luggage, clothing, beds, furniture, and other items.
+This is a particular risk for hotels and apartments, where turnover of occupants is constant.
+Bed bugs are small and agile, escaping detection after crawling into suitcases, backpacks and belongings.
+Acquiring secondhand beds, couches and furniture is another way that the bugs are transported into buildings.
 Bed bugs also can be carried in on one’s clothing, shoes or wheelchair.
 Once bed bugs are introduced, they can crawl from room to room or floor to floor.
-They can also be transported throughout buildings on people and their belongings.”
+They can also be transported throughout buildings on people and their belongings. ”